 Relationships & Health Education

-The School has a formal policy for the teaching of Relationships & Health Education.
+The School has a formal policy for the teaching of Relationships & Health Education, which can be found in our policies section.

 Relationships and Health Education is now statutory.
 It focuses upon healthy relationships and keeping children safe in the modern world.
 The curriculum covers a wide range of topics relating to physical and mental health, wellbeing, safeguarding and healthy relationship and is designed to support children to learn about the emotional, social and physical aspects of growing up in a modern and diverse world.